nbyl/docker-compose-gradle-plugin/docs/guide.markdown

 * Rich domain language to integration docker-compose into your build
 * Select docker environment using [docker-machine](https://docs.docker.com/machine)
-* Download docker-compose if not installed (Coming Soon)
+* Download docker-compose if not installed

 ## Usage